|

 - In addition, since HR.HR_EMP has a foreign key references to HR.DEPARTMENTS (in another tablespace) the third tablespace should also be included in the set.
 Otherwise a violation will occur.

-Violations of self-containement can be caused by:
+Violations of self-containement can be caused by: - Index inside the set belongs to table outside the set

 |